Knowledge Hub

 Both work.
 Self-study is slower but free; structured courses are faster but cost money.

-How important is where I live?
+How important is location?

 Less important than before.
 Most enterprise roles are remote-friendly or have distributed teams.